agalitsyn/activity/README.md

 ### Agent

 - Apps introspection
-    - Need to integrate with popular apps, each app is different
+    - Need to integrate with popular apps, each app is different and requires specific scripts
         - Which track is playing in Spotify, what tab is opened in browser?
-            - apple script, dbus-send, smth for Windows?
+            - Apple script, dbus-send, smth for Windows?
         - Which app is runned in terminal, what if I use vim or tmux?
             - can be captured by PS util in UNUX, but IDK in Windows
     - Need black list of apps which cannot to be captured by agent